soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 # MetaSound-Plugins
-This repository contains a collection of custom nodes for Unreal Engine's MetaSounds, which I am working toward releasing as a plugin (working title: "Branches").
+This repository contains a collection of custom nodes for Unreal Engine's MetaSounds, to be released as the *Branches* plugin.

 ![Screenshot of a selection of custom nodes in Metasound, as listed in the table below.](./docs/svg/_nodes.svg)